agusespa/lab-alert-middleware/README.md

 #### Using the pre-built image (Recommended)

-The image is automatically published to GHCR.
+The image is automatically published to GHCR and supports both `amd64` and `arm64` architectures.
 You can use it directly in your `docker-compose.yml` or Ansible playbooks:

 ```yaml
 services: